awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

       --apply-immediately
   ```

-## Using Distributed Transactions<a name="Appendix.SQLServer.Options.MSDTC.Using"></a>
+## Using distributed transactions<a name="Appendix.SQLServer.Options.MSDTC.Using"></a>

 In Amazon RDS for SQL Server, you run distributed transactions in the same way as distributed transactions running on\-premises:
 + Using \.NET framework `System.Transactions` promotable transactions, which optimizes distributed transactions by deferring their creation until they're needed\.

   In this case, promotion is automatic and doesn't require you to make any intervention\.
 If there's only one resource manager within the transaction, no promotion is performed\.
-For more information about implicit transaction scopes, see [Implementing an Implicit Transaction using Transaction Scope](https://docs.microsoft.com/en-us/dotnet/framework/data/transactions/implementing-an-implicit-transaction-using-transaction-scope) in the Microsoft documentation\.
+For more information about implicit transaction scopes, see [Implementing an implicit transaction using transaction scope](https://docs.microsoft.com/en-us/dotnet/framework/data/transactions/implementing-an-implicit-transaction-using-transaction-scope) in the Microsoft documentation\.

   Promotable transactions are supported with these \.NET implementations:
   + Starting with ADO\.NET 2\.0, `System.Data.SqlClient` supports promotable transactions with SQL Server\.
-For more information, see [System\.Transactions Integration with SQL Server](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/system-transactions-integration-with-sql-server) in the Microsoft documentation\.
+For more information, see [System\.Transactions integration with SQL Server](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/system-transactions-integration-with-sql-server) in the Microsoft documentation\.
   + ODP\.NET supports `System.Transactions`\.
 A local transaction is created for the first connection opened in the `TransactionsScope` scope to Oracle Database 11g release 1 \(version 11\.1\) and later\.
 When a second connection is opened, this transaction is automatically promoted to a distributed transaction\.
-For more information about distributed transaction support in ODP\.NET, see [Microsoft Distributed Transaction Coordinator Integration](https://docs.oracle.com/en/database/oracle/oracle-data-access-components/18.3/ntmts/using-mts-with-oracledb.html) in the Microsoft documentation\.
+For more information about distributed transaction support in ODP\.NET, see [Microsoft Distributed Transaction Coordinator integration](https://docs.oracle.com/en/database/oracle/oracle-data-access-components/18.3/ntmts/using-mts-with-oracledb.html) in the Microsoft documentation\.
 + Using the `BEGIN DISTRIBUTED TRANSACTION` statement\.
 For more information, see [BEGIN DISTRIBUTED TRANSACTION \(Transact\-SQL\)](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/begin-distributed-transaction-transact-sql) in the Microsoft documentation\.

-## Using Transaction Tracing<a name="MSDTC.Tracing"></a>
+## Using transaction tracing<a name="MSDTC.Tracing"></a>

 RDS supports controlling MSDTC transaction traces and downloading them from the RDS DB instance for troubleshooting\.
 You can control transaction tracing sessions by running the following RDS stored procedure\.